 I would call it a draw so far, or possibly a slight advantage to my foe.
 My arms look like I tried to break up a cat fight.
 But it’s a small price, I guess, for the eco-friendly relocation of rats.

-You may wonder how on god’s green earth my wife puts up with all this — the sleeping outside, the peace talks with rats, the increasingly long beard and scraped-up arms.
-(Well, and me being unemployed for 20 years.)
+You may wonder how on god’s green earth my wife puts up with all this — the sleeping outside, the peace talks with rats, the increasingly shaggy beard, the scraped-up arms.
+(Well, and the being unemployed for 20 years.)

 Next week I will tell you about the praying mantis.
-He’s a totally different vibe from the rats.
+He has a totally different vibe from the rats.
 His name is Kris.